stratisproject/Documentation/source/SmartContracts/Tutorial3-ExtendingHelloWorld/hello-world-extension-tutorial-introduction.rst

 You can see that the indexes are built into the keys and as far as the smart contract is concerned, it is just persisting individual pieces of data.

-Because the properties contain the "array maintenance logic", ``AddGreeting()`` method just uses the ``Greeting`` property set accessor to add new greetings and, as before, the ``Greeting`` property get accessor supplies ``SayHello()`` method with a greeting.
+Because the properties contain the "array maintenance logic", the ``AddGreeting()`` method just uses the ``Greeting`` property set accessor to add new greetings and, as before, the ``Greeting`` property get accessor supplies the ``SayHello()`` method with a greeting.

 Using a dictionary approach
 -----------------------------

-Because smart contracts key-value pair approach, you may want approach storing grouped data from a dictionary approach and not iterate through grouped data from start to finish at all.
-Take a look at this code excerpt from a `C# version of an ERC-20 smart contract <https://github.com/stratisproject/StratisSmartContractsSamples/blob/master/src/Stratis.SmartContracts.Samples/Stratis.SmartContracts.Samples/StandardToken.cs>`_.
+Because smart contracts use the key-value pairs, you may want to approach storing grouped data from a dictionary approach and not iterate through grouped data from start to finish at all.
+Take a look at this code excerpt from a `C# version of an ERC-20 smart contract <https://github.com/stratisproject/StratisSmartContractsSamples/blob/master/src/Stratis.SmartContracts.Samples/Stratis.SmartContracts.Samples/StandardToken.cs>`_:

 ::